pabloboo/kotlin-learning/RunTracker/README.md

 # Implementing the Stop Watch

 There is a calculation for time in millis and in time without millis.
 The timer is managed in the TrackingService and observed in the TrackingScreen.

+# Updating the Notification

+We will be using dependency injection in the notification.
+The notification will be updated with the time and the distance of the run.

+To update a notification we have to put a new notification with the same id.